1406.0.55.005 - TableBuilder, User Guide

 It is not recommended that TableBuilder is opened in more than one tab or window using the same User ID and password.
 This may produce unpredictable results.

 Users can access Census TableBuilder datasets as a guest user without registering.

 Guest users cannot:

 Log in as a guest user.
-Links to log into TableBuilder systems are also available on the About TableBuilder page on the ABS website.
+You can also log into TableBuilder systems from About TableBuilder.

-You will be asked to agree to Terms and Conditions before accessing TableBuilder as a guest user.
+You need to agree to Terms and conditions before accessing TableBuilder as a guest user.